bertbaron/bertbaron.github.io/_posts/2022-03-26-homeassistant-graylog.markdown

 ## Conclusion

-As said I'm pretty happy with my setup.
-Here are some takeaway points:

- * Graylog makes searching through logs much more fun
- * but it does require quite some resources though (3G of memory)
- * unfortunately HA does not officially support adjusting the Docker log configuration (Please support this HA!)
- * this makes the setup more tricky than necessary (manual adjusting `daemon.json`)
+Graylog makes searching through logs much more fun.
+It does require quite some resources though (3G of memory).
+Unfortunately HA does not officially support adjusting the Docker log configuration, making it more tricky than necessary to configure the Docker log driver.
+Luckily there is an alternative by using `logspout` in an add-on.

- * to get most out of the logs (levels in particular) some additional tweaking was necessary
- * but in the end it works like a charm!
+To get most out of the logs (levels in particular) some additional tweaking was necessary but in the end it works like a charm!